Upgrade Summary of Changes

 Though this reversal in the default field name translation behavior has not been forced upon customers upgrading from Coveo for Sitecore 4, we strongly recommend clients reverse this behavior when upgrading to Coveo for Sitecore 5.
 This is achieved through a very simple modification in the

 Coveo.SearchProvider.config file (see item 7 in Coveo for Sitecore 4 to Coveo for Sitecore 5 Upgrade Procedure: Coveo.SearchProvider.config).

 sys prefix has been removed from the names of these fields and their settings have been moved in the

 If you’re using custom result templates referencing

-sys-prefixed fields, you will need to update those references accordingly (see item 3 in Coveo for Sitecore 4 to Coveo for Sitecore 5 Upgrade Procedure - Coveo.SearchProvider.config).
+sys-prefixed fields, you’ll need to update those references accordingly (see item 3 in Coveo for Sitecore 4 to Coveo for Sitecore 5 Upgrade Procedure: Coveo.SearchProvider.config.